-The bag’s internal dimensions are 16.5 x 11.8 x 6.3 inch, and anything exceeding this won’t fit in it.
-It can be considered as a cheap alternative of those expensive backpacks.
+The bag’s internal dimensions are 16.5 x 11.8 x 6.3 inches, and anything exceeding this won’t fit in it.
+It can be considered as a cheap alternative to those expensive backpacks.
 It can be used in daily travels and provides sufficient storage and protection.
 You shouldn’t any issues carrying this on most domestic airlines but for more extended travels, you have to carry all your other belongings in different luggage.

 9. Abonnyc DRLBP-CZ Waterproof Anti-shock Backpack